 NOTE: This information applies to DMV Stops for unpaid taxes only.
 Please see here for DMV Stops placed due to unpaid parking citations.

 Through the Set-Off Debt Program, the City asks the Virginia Department of Taxation to withhold all or part of a taxpayer's Virginia State Income Tax refund to cover any balance due to the City.
-An administrative charge of $25 is added on a per vehicle, per year basis to each delinquent account with an amount due over $50 to pay for the cost of this program.
+An administrative fee is assessed on all delinquent accounts for the administration associated with collecting the debt.
 (Virginia Code Sections 58.1-520.1 and 58.1-523)